ethxnn88/VisibleIsland/README.md

 - Fix the position of the Dynamic Island to be under the notch as opposed to halfway under it
 - Set the position of the Dynamic Island to anywhere you want using custom X and Y offsets
 - Hide the Dynamic Island when not in use
-- Change the position of notification banners to below the island for better visibility
+- Fix the position of notification banners to below the island for better visibility
-- Change the position of notification banners to anywhere using custom X and Y offsets
+- Set the position of notification banners to anywhere using custom X and Y offsets
+- Set the scale of the Dynamic Island to whatever size you like
+- Set the transparency of the Dynamic Island to exactly what you want
+- Customize the color of the Dynamic Island

 ## Screenshots